 Team creation is a very time consuming process for our volunteer Coordinators, and team sport is a great opportunity for children to make new friends and meet others in their community.
-For our younger age groups (U6 through U7), we try to create balanced teams with children from the same neighbourhood, however, this is not always possible.
+For our younger age groups (U6 through U7), we create balanced teams with children, however, this is not always possible.
 If there is an extenuating reason why your child should be placed on a team with another child (i.e. carpooling or social/emotional factors) please advise the registrar (email@example.com).
 Special requests will only be considered up to June 15, and granting of such requests cannot be guaranteed.
 Requests for a specific coach, or for your child to play with a specific team or group of friends cannot be accommodated

 Per BC Soccer regulations, all players must play in their respective age group.
 The only exceptions to this include: